lskatz/lyve-SET/README.md

 * Smalt
 * CG-Pipeline
 * Samtools
-* Wombac if you are simulating reads
+* wgsim (part of samtools) if you are simulating reads
 * Schedule::SGELK (installed at the same time if you download with git)

 Installation